Winterfylleth (band)

 Winterfylleth is an English black metal band from Manchester.
 Since their inception in 2006, the band has released seven studio albums and have become a popular act in both the English underground metal scene and the wider international metal arena.
-Winterfylleth are self-described as "English Heritage Black Metal" and is often considered to be musical 'brothers-in-arms' with fellow English black metal band Wodensthrone owing to the common lyrical and aesthetic themes they share.
+Winterfylleth are self-described as "English Heritage Black Metal" and are often considered to be musical 'brothers-in-arms' with fellow English black metal band Wodensthrone owing to the common lyrical and aesthetic themes they share.
 The band takes its name from the Old English word 'Winterfylleth', which translates into modern English as 'Winter Full Moon' and is signified by the arrival of the first full moon of winter.

 History

 Formed in 2006, and releasing a demo (Rising of the Winter Full Moon) in 2007, Winterfylleth rapidly gained attention in the metal underground, earning them a record deal with Profound Lore Records on which they released their debut 2008 album The Ghost of Heritage.
 The release was critically well received and garnered the band considerable attention within the English black metal scene.
 Following this release, Richard Brass (also a member of Wodensthrone) departed the band and Chris Naughton and Simon Lucas were joined by Nick Wallwork and Mark Wood, completing the line-up that would remain until 2015.
 During the period between their first and second albums, white supremacist slogans were discovered on the bassist's MySpace page.
 This led to the band being removed from the lineup for a festival in Manchester and the bassist's departure from the band.
 Winterfylleth then set to work on their second album, The Mercian Sphere, which was released on Candlelight Records in 2010.
 Again, the release was a critical success (Terrorizer magazine album of the month and twentieth best album of 2010) and propelled the band to international success.
 This new found recognition landed the band high-profile appearances at a number of top metal festivals including Wacken Open Air, Hellfest, Graspop and Bloodstock Open Air.
 Winterfylleth released their third album in 2012, The Threnody of Triumph, once again to widespread critical acclaim: this release again obtaining Terrorizer magazine's album of the month and 15th best album of 2012.
 It also was ranked as the 12th best album of 2012 by Kerrang! and made the top ten lists of many Kerrang! contributors that year as well.